 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or similar regulatory authorities outside of the United States.
-In particular, we are preparing to advance ARV-110 into a Phase 1 clinical trial for men with mCRPC and ARV-471 into a Phase 1 clinical trial for women with metastatic ER+ breast cancer.
+In particular, we have initiated a Phase 1 clinical trial of ARV-110 for men with mCRPC and we are preparing to advance ARV-471 into a Phase 1 clinical trial for patients with locally advanced or metastatic ER positive / HER2 negative breast cancer.
 We cannot predict how difficult it will be to enroll patients for trials in these indications.
 Therefore, our ability to identify and enroll eligible patients for ARV-110 and ARV-471 clinical trials may be limited or may result in slower enrollment than we anticipate.
 In addition, some of our competitors have ongoing clinical trials for product candidates that treat the same indications as our product candidates, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
 Patient enrollment is affected by other factors including:

-- the severity of the disease under investigation; - the eligibility criteria for the trial in question; - · the perceived risks and benefits of the product candidates under study; - the efforts to facilitate timely enrollment in clinical trials; - · the patient referral practices of physicians; - · the burden on patients due to inconvenient procedures; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.
+- the severity of the disease under investigation; - · the eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidates under study; - · the efforts to facilitate timely enrollment in clinical trials; - · the patient referral practices of physicians; - the burden on patients due to inconvenient procedures; - · the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.